View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Skipping insulin.
 Teens, in particular, sometimes skip insulin injections to lose weight.
 Talk to your child about why this is a dangerous tactic — it can lead to very high blood sugar levels and even diabetic ketoacidosis.
 Teens who do this may need counseling from a mental health professional to address an eating disorder or other body image or emotional problem.

 - Exercise.
-Because of fear of low blood sugars, many parents are nervous about how much children with diabetes can and should exercise.
-There is no need for activity limits.
-Your medical team can help form a plan to avoid excessive low blood sugars through adjustments in medicine or timed snacks.
+Many parents worry about low blood sugars and so are nervous about how much kids with diabetes should exercise.
+But there's no need to limit physical activity.
+Your diabetes health care team can help you form a plan to avoid low blood sugars through changes in medicine or timed snacks.

 By following the doctor's advice about food and exercise, your child can reach and maintain a healthy weight.
 Kids who reach a healthy weight feel better and find that diabetes management is easier.
 They feel like they're more in control of their diabetes, their bodies, and their health.